ftsrg-edu/thesis-template-markdown/thesis-template-markdown/README.md

-Template for thesis works in the Budapest University of Technology and Economics.
+Markdown template for thesis works in the Budapest University of Technology and Economics.

 Tested on Linux Mint 17.